astuto/astuto/README.md

 ---

-## What is Astuto?
+## What is Astutos?

 Astuto is self-hosted customer feedback tool.
 It helps you collect, manage and prioritize feedback from your users.
-It has been heavely inspired by [Canny.io](https://canny.io/) ("astuto", indeed, is the italian translation of the word "canny").
+It has been heavely inspired by [Canny.io](https://canny.io/) ("astutos", indeed, is the italian translation of the word "canny").

 <img src="./images/featured-image.png" />